everonegraham/everone.co/src/data/blog/finally-got-access-to-manus-ai.md

   - manus-ai
   - jamaica
   - singapore
-description: First time using Manus AI and of couse I'm using it to compare Jamaica and Singapore.
+description: First time using Manus AI and of course I'm using it to compare Jamaica and Singapore.
 ---

 ![manus-ai](@/assets/images/manus-ai.png)